yusefnapora/minty/README.md

 ./start-local-environment.sh
 ```

-With the local environment scrip running in another terminal, deploy the smart contract:
+With the local environment script running in another terminal, deploy the smart contract:
 ```shell
 minty deploy
 ```